werf/werf/docs/_includes/reference/cli/werf_managed_images_add.md

             Also, can be specified with $WERF_CACHE_REPO_* (e.g. $WERF_CACHE_REPO_1=...,
             $WERF_CACHE_REPO_2=...)
       --config=''
-            Use custom configuration file (default $WERF_CONFIG or werf.yaml in working directory) --config-templates-dir=''
+            Use custom configuration file (default $WERF_CONFIG or werf.yaml in the project
+            directory)
+      --config-templates-dir=''
             Custom configuration templates directory (default $WERF_CONFIG_TEMPLATES_DIR or .werf
             in working directory)